Content Shortage Solution

 • Differentiated through gradients, a “Plus” tag, and tailored microcopy

-We added subtle UX touches, like a one-time daily unlock animation, to make unlocking feel extra special.
+We worked with the animation team to add UX touches, like a one-time daily unlock animation, to make unlocking feel more special.

-These design decisions reinforced status and progression while staying clear and approachable for newer or casual players.
+These decisions reinforced status and progression while staying clear and approachable for newer or casual players.

-Plus Challenges introduced a new monetization strategy by featuring tailored bundles and specialty decor in the challenge feed, making monetization contextual and rewarding while unlocking a scalable revenue stream.
+Plus Challenges also introduced a new monetization strategy by featuring premium in-game items available for purchase on the feed.
+These items are tailored to the Plus Challenges, making monetization contextual and rewarding, while unlocking a scalable revenue stream.

 Plus Challenges launched as one of Garden Joy’s most anticipated 2024 features and quickly proved its value.
 While exact metrics are confidential, post-launch data showed: